Local Clean Energy

 We advocate for local renewable energy development as an economic platform for creating jobs and revenue for cities while helping them meet their greenhouse gas reduction goals.
 We promote policies and programs that advance community-scale energy generation and programs that enable energy financing and ownership for low-income communities.

 We’re advocating for the California Public Utilities Commission to favor local decentralized power for California’s energy future.
 We advocate for policies, such as feed-in tariffs, which promote community-scale energy generation, and for programs that provide energy financing and ownership for low-income communities.
 To learn more, check out our report Community Power: Decentralized Renewable Energy in California.

 While each Community Choice initiative is local in nature, broad regional coordination and support can be decisive to the success of each effort.
 We’re working to build a Bay Area wide political base for defending and expanding local Community Choice initiatives that emphasize the development of local renewable energy resources.
-A key goal is to win Community Choice programs in San Francisco, Sonoma County, and the East Bay that will build new local renewable resources, provide economic development, and create clean energy jobs for the city.

 Other Years' Policy Priorities: